 However in a Compound Sentence

 Once the writer realizes how “however” can best be used, they need to understand the punctuation that assists this statement-linking word.
 Proper punctuation allows for the reader to clearly understand the point being made.
-If “however” joins two simple sentences that together create a compound sentence, it is there to show contrast.
-This requires a semi-colon before the word “however” and a comma after the word and before the rest of the following statement.
+If “however” joins two simple sentences that together create a compound sentence, it is there to show contrast between the first sentence and second sentence.
+This requires a semi-colon before the word “however” and a comma after the word and after the previous sentence.
+When using comma splices, a common mistake would just be forgetting it all together or overuse.
+Overall, it’s pretty easy to use.

 However at the Beginning of a Sentence